tamberg/library/README.md

 - GitHub actions and badges?
 - Use an issue [template](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository)?

-### Limitation
+### Limitations
-- All requests, open and closed, are public
+- All requests, open and closed, are public.